American computer scientist and mathematician, (1942 - ), New York, New York

-Lenore Blum (retired) is a professor of computer science at Carnegie Mellon.
-Blum initially studied architecture, but graduated with a degree in mathematics by taking math classes at MIT, though her bachelor’s was granted by Simmons College, a private women’s college.
+Lenore Blum (retired) is a professor of computer science at Carnegie Mellon University.
+Blum initially studied architecture, but graduated with a degree in mathematics by taking math classes at Massachusetts Institute of Technology, though her bachelor’s was granted by Simmons College, a private women’s college.
 Blum went to MIT and completed her Ph.D. there in 1968.

 Blum has been active in encouraging women to pursue studies and careers in computer science.
 In 1971 she helped found the Association for Women in Mathematics.
 As an activist for women in computer science, Blum has taken the position that low enrollment of women in computer science departments is partially the result of a lack of outreach and support networks that help women find a footing in male-dominated fields like computer science (this has changed much in recent years, though her insights are still quite relevant).
 Rather than focus on formal barriers like admissions, Blum focused on building support systems for women interested in pursuing careers in computer science.
 Blum experienced the lack of assistance in her own career both formally and culturally, in the former case by finding she was not permitted to follow her Ph.D. advisor to Princeton University while pursuing her dissertation work, as at the time Princeton did not accept female graduate students.
 She has done much to pave the way for female computer science students.